15 of the Best Double Hellebore Varieties for Your Garden

 ‘Stained Glass’ has reddish-purple veining and picotee edging, making it one of the darker blossoms.

-A close up of a flower from the 'Stained Glass' cultivar of Helleborus, showing light pink petals with dark purple veins and edging, on a soft focus background.
+A close up of 'Stained Glass' hellebore flower, showing light pink petals with dark purple veins and edging, on a soft focus background.

 ‘Stained Glass’